allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

        name: cart-db
        profile: dev
 ```
-In the build.gradle file you will need the following plugin and dependencies.
+In the build.gradle file you will need the following plugin and dependencies:
 ```
 buildscript {
 ext {